vumdao/aws-fis-spot/README.md

 - We can use [`aws-node-termination-handler`](https://github.com/aws/aws-node-termination-handler) to ensures that the Kubernetes control plane responds appropriately to events that can cause your EC2 instance to become unavailable

 ## 🚀 **Simulate Spot Interruptions architect** <a name="Simulate-Spot-Interruptions-architect"></a>
-- Starting the FIS experiment will send `send-spot-instance-interruptions` event.
+- Starting the FIS experiment which sends `send-spot-instance-interruptions` event.
 - Use cloudwatch event rule to catch `EC2 Spot Instance Interruption Warning` event and then trigger lambda function for sending slack notifications.
 - `aws-node-termination-handler` kubernetes DaemonSet also takes action when catching the event